 Ingrid Goes West really addresses the disconnect that is constant with the youth of today.
 Even though the story in the film is fictional, it is believable, and I wouldn’t be surprised if this has already happened to people in real life.
 I love social media.
 If not for social media, I would not have met my partner whom I met on Twitter 7 years ago.
 But there are many people that abuse the convenience of social media and use it for all the wrong reasons.

 While the internet is great for meeting people, no relationship should be forced.
 Our self-worth should not be validated by how many followers and likes that we have.
-Admittedly, I too find myself sometimes desiring more followers, comments and likes, but I understand these are trivial things that do not define me as a person.
+Admittedly, I too find myself sometimes desiring more followers, comments and likes, but I understand these are trivial things that do not define me as a person, nor should it define the film’s character, Ingrid.
 Ingrid Goes West reminds us look up from our phones, actively speak to others, and to remain our authentic selves.
 In conclusion, I highly recommend seeing this film as it mocks the perils of social media envy whilst still staying relevant.